sacredheartsc/www/src/blog/reevaluating-rhel/index.md

 that's what I'll stick with.
 Otherwise, I see Debian in my future.

 <aside>
 *P.S.
-I wrote this article on the Feast of Saint John the Baptist, the patron saint of the Diocese of Charleston and of unborn children.
+I wrote this article on the feast of the Nativity of Saint John the Baptist, patron of the Diocese of Charleston and of unborn children.
 Saint John the Baptist, pray for us!*
 </aside>